melosdad/flutter_countries_assessment/README.md

 ## The assessment

 ### Overview
 This is a starter project for a simple countries information application.
 The main is to complete two primary pages.
 The first page will list African countries and provide a click-through navigation to the second page.
 The second page will be a country detail page that will show various information about the country.

+There are some existing pages, e.g. the landing page [(landing.dart)](lib/views/pages/landing.dart) and about page [(about.dart)](lib/views/pages/about.dart), you can leave those pages as they are.

 ### Data Source
 The data will come from an open RESTful API that serves country information.
 The API documentation can be found [here](https://restcountries.eu/).
 For the most part the main API called would be the region endpoint using `africa` as the parameter i.e.: